Dick Van Dyke crashes car in Malibu, suffers minor injuries

-(KTLA) – Dick Van Dyke was involved in a solo car crash last Wednesday in California, TMZ first reported.
+(KTLA) – Dick Van Dyke was involved in a solo car crash last Wednesday in California, the Los Angeles County Sheriff’s Department confirmed to Nexstar’s KTLA.

+Van Dyke was treated at the scene, Sgt.
+Wax of Los Angeles County Sheriff’s Department told KTLA.

-TMZ reported that Van Dyke chose not to go to a hospital.
-Police sources reportedly told the outlet that they submitted a request for the “Mary Poppins” star to retake his driving test.
+Police sources also told TMZ they submitted a request for the “Mary Poppins” star to retake his driving test.

 While there’s no confirmation rain played a factor, it’s no secret that roadways have been slick due to the massive amounts of rainfall that have hit the region over the past two days.